First time buyer guide

-A joint mortgage will have you and your parents cited both on the deeds and on the mortgage agreement.
-This means that:
+With a joint mortgage, both you and your parents will be cited on the deeds and on the mortgage agreement.
+This means that your parents:

-- Your parents will have authority over future proceedings (they can leave their share of the property to who they like in their will)
+- Will have authority over future proceedings.
+They can leave their share of the property to who they like in their will.

-- Your parents might have to pay Stamp Duty charged on second properties
+- They might have to pay Stamp Duty charged on second properties.